Officialsparxx/Modular-steering-wheel-hub/README.md

 Note that the clamp doesn't offer much much strength anywhere.
 It may help with literaly about 1% of the torque with steering, and it may help stabilize the hub a bit, but it realistically doesn't offer much.
 If you choose to use it, opt for a few longer bolts in the top three holes and only attach the clamp through them.
 The idea would be to allow the print to flex a bit to work correctly as a C clamp.

 Images for reference.

+BECAUSE OF AN ERROR IN FUSION, YOU MAY HAVE TO SCALE THIS DOWN TO 10% IN YOUR SLICER!